- Search The Registry

 - Teacher’s Forum

 - About Us

 - Creating Support

 - My Account

 Frances (Fanny) Jackson Coppin was born on this date in 1837.
-She was a Black school principal, church and civic leader, and one of the leading Black women educators of the nineteenth century.
+She was a Black school principal, church and civic leader.

 Frances Jackson was born a slave in Washington, D.C., in 1837, the daughter of a mixed couple.
 An aunt purchased her freedom when she was 12 years old and sent her to live with another aunt in New Bedford, Massachusetts.
 They moved to Newport, Rhode Island, where Coppin became a domestic servant, and used her salary to hire a private tutor three hours a week.
 After briefly attending the segregated Newport public schools and Rhode Island State Normal School, she moved to Ohio to attend Oberlin College in 1860.